What is the Jamb Score for Economics? See Answer Here

 Economics combines mathematical precision with social science analysis, making it attractive to students passionate about understanding market behaviors, fiscal policies, and economic development.
 Nigerian universities maintain varying admission standards for this course, with cut-off marks differing significantly between federal, state, and private institutions.
 This comprehensive guide answers what is the jamb score for Economics in Nigeria for the 2026/2027 academic session, covering subject combinations, O’Level requirements, university-specific standards, career prospects, and practical admission strategies.

-Understanding JAMB Cut-Off Marks for Economics
+JAMB Cut-Off Marks for Economics

 The Joint Admissions and Matriculation Board (JAMB) establishes baseline admission requirements for Nigerian tertiary institutions.
 For 2026/2027, the official minimum cut-off mark remains 150 for universities.
 However, when students ask what is the jamb score for Economics in Nigeria, they must recognize that individual universities set departmental cut-off marks considerably higher than JAMB’s baseline, determined by application volume, course competitiveness, and institutional admission capacity.